-Plans are in place for a victory parades if Liverpool Football Club wins the UEFA Champions League Final.
+Plans are in place for a victory parade if Liverpool Football Club wins the UEFA Champions League Final on Saturday.

-If Jurgen Klopp’s team triumph in either competition, the City of Liverpool will formally invite the club to hold a victory parade on Sunday 2 June.
+If Jurgen Klopp’s team triumph, the City of Liverpool will formally invite the club to hold a victory parade on Sunday 2 June.